-This analysis by Enterprise Community Partners and the Harvard Joint Center for Housing Studies finds that the number of households spending 50 percent or more of their income on rent is expected to rise at least 11 percent from 11.8 million to 13.1 million by 2025.
+This analysis finds that the number of households spending 50 percent or more of their income on rent is expected to rise at least 11 percent from 11.8 million to 13.1 million by 2025.

-This report examines how segregation in education and housing prevents children from different socioeconomic and racial/ethnic backgrounds from achieving the greatest possible academic success.
-It details the ways in which the United States has tried over the years to address disparities in academic achievement, and how housing policies and practices remain connected to those efforts.
+How segregation in education and housing prevents children from different socioeconomic and racial/ethnic backgrounds from achieving the greatest possible academic success.

 This study reviews the various ways in which provisions of affordable housing, such as production, rehabilitation and others may affect children’s educational outcomes.

-This report highlights some of the existing programs and best practices in addressing the nutritional needs of low-income communities.
-It also provides recommendations for how affordable housing and housing providers can serve as a crucial conduit for providing low-income families with access to healthy foods and fostering healthy eating.
+Addressing the nutritional needs of low-income communities.
+Recommendations for providing low-income families with access to healthy foods and fostering healthy eating.

-This report shows how investments in transit infrastructure and related community projects can significantly enhance opportunity for low- and moderate-income families.
-Equitable transit-oriented development (eTOD) is one tool that ensures the inclusivity of high-opportunity neighborhoods, despite the property value increases that often result from transit investments.
+How investments in transit infrastructure and related community projects can significantly enhance opportunity for low- and moderate-income families.

-The Federal Transit Administration released Policy Guidance for the New Starts program, which is the primary federal funding source for new transit investments.
-This Policy Focus issue brief analyzes the details of the guidance, describes its implications for various stakeholders, and makes recommendations based on best practices from regions across the country, including Atlanta, Denver, San Francisco and Seattle.
+Details of the guidance, describes its implications for various stakeholders, and recommendations from regions across the country, including Atlanta, Denver, San Francisco and Seattle.